 A purported class action in the United States District Court for the Southern District of New York entitled Jim Knight v.
 Mediacom Communications Corp., in which MCC is named as the defendant, was filed on March 4, 2010.
 The complaint asserts that the potential class is comprised of all persons who purchased premium cable services from MCC and rented a cable box distributed by MCC.
 The plaintiff alleges that MCC improperly "ties" the rental of cable boxes to the provision of premium cable services in violation of Section 1 of the Sherman Antitrust Act.
 The plaintiff also alleges a claim for unjust enrichment and seeks injunctive relief and unspecified damages.
 MCC was served with the complaint on April 16, 2010.
-MCC believes they have substantial defenses to the claims asserted in the complaint, and they intend to defend the action vigorously.
-MCC filed a Motion to Dismiss the action and the court recently ruled adversely to MCC.
-The case is now in the discovery/trial phase.
-If MCC is not successful in this litigation, we may have to distribute cash to MCC in order for MCC to pay any damages in regard to this litigation.
+On August 8, 2011 Mr. Knight dismissed his claim with prejudice and the case was closed.